How to watch the Oscars 2023

 The prestigious Academy Awards will take place on 12 March

-The Oscars are right around the corner, with the prestigious ceremony taking place this weekend.
+The Oscars are finally upon us, with the prestigious ceremony taking place this weekend.

 The Academy Awards take place on Sunday 12 March in Los Angeles.